fakemanoan/fakemanoan.github.io/docs/downloads/mindthegapps.md

 {% assign gapps = site.data.mindthegapps %}

 # About MindTheGapps Legacy
-MindTheGapps legacy is a modified version of MindTheGapps which will work on our legacy recovery.
+MindTheGapps legacy is a modified version of MindTheGapps which will work on older devices properly.

 You can find more info about why it exists and how to create your own zip here: [https://github.com/samsungexynos7420/MindTheGapps_Legacy](https://github.com/samsungexynos7420/MindTheGapps_Legacy)